leandrodsg/fullstackphp-S5-Frontend/docs/Sprint 5 Front/README_implem_react.md

 Technologies used in the React frontend:

-- React 18 with functional components and hooks
+- React 19.1.1 with functional components and hooks
 - Create React App for project setup
-- Tailwind CSS via CDN for styling
+- Tailwind CSS 4.1.13 for styling
-- Axios for API communication
+- Axios 1.12.2 for API communication
-- React Router v6 for navigation
+- React Router 7.9.3 for navigation
-- React Hook Form for form handling
+- React Hook Form 7.63.0 for form handling
-- React Testing Library with Jest for testing
+- React Testing Library 16.3.0 with Jest for testing
 - Environment variables for configuration

 ## Implementation